fauna/fauna-js/demo/README.md

   endpoint: endpoints.preview,
   max_conns: 5,
   secret,
-  timeout_ms: 60_000,
+  query_timeout_ms: 60_000,
 });
 ```

 # Learning how to use the FQL X Driver

 You can familiarize yourself with the driver by completing the exercises included in this repo.
 Additionally, the **Getting Started With the Driver** section of this README provides driver documentation, and the driver code itself is heavily documented.
 So, feel free to proceed as works bests for you!

 To set up and evaluate the exercises used to test out the driver: